chazzofalf/picascii/Readme.md

 popd
 ```

-14. Now Lets have fun!
+14. Now let us have fun!
     a.
 For best results select a picture (Let's say it is called 'livs_favorite_drawing.jpg' for the example, if a different picture was select then use that picture filename) of your choosing and copy into the &#126;/Documents/picascii folder.
 (Remember **&#126;** == `/Users/Liv` if you are **Liv**.
 If not replace it with your user name.)
 15. Type the following to generate a text drawing picture whose largest dimension is 256